Circumference Of A Circle Worksheet

 Q1: Can I use 22/7 instead of 3.14 for Pi?

 A1: Yes, 22/7 is a commonly used approximation for π.
-14159, but it's sufficient for many calculations.
-Also, it's generally less accurate than 3.
+Now, 14159, but it's sufficient for many calculations.
+This leads to it's generally less accurate than 3.
 The choice often depends on the level of precision required.

 Q2: What if I only know the area of the circle?
 Can I find the circumference?